DEMON1A/Packet-Sniffer/README.md

 - git clone https://github.com/DEMON1A/Packet-Sniffer
 - cd Packet-Sniffer
 - python3 Packet_sniffer.py
-# Notes
+# Usage
-- You can run MITM With This Tool and Any Arp Spoofer!
+- You Can Use This Tool To Run MITM With Any ARP Spoof Tool!
-- Download Any Arp Spoofer and Spoof victim To Start Sniff Data
-- Go to packet-sniffer and select The Interface
+- Go to Packet-Sniffer And Select The Interface You Want To Sniff Data From
-- Wait For Victim To Make Trafic In Network!